 Where to Eat Well in Carmel

-Carmel-by-the-Sea is a great place to visit, but if you’re on one of those New Year, new you diets, be forewarned temptation is great here.
+Carmel-by-the-Sea is a great place to visit, but be forewarned temptation is great here.
 For a city that’s just one square mile, you’ll have to plan many trips to really get a good taste of what it has to offer.
 From splurge dinners to pizza to grab and go sandwiches, it’s best to just think calories don’t count in Carmel.

 You have to pack accordingly for dinner at Zagat rated Aubergine.
 Dressing up is just part of the fun that comes with being pampered as you lose count of the plates on the chef’s tasting menu.
 Flavors are fabulous, but the presentations make the meal, so have your cell phone handy to snap some pictures.

 Cozy courtyard dining at Casanova.